kriti-ss03/Movie-Recommendation-webapp/README.md

 Backend: Node.js, Express.js
 Api and databas: from TMDB dev community
-Fontawesome and Flaticon: For all the icons in the web app
-Freepik: For all the images in the web app
+Fontawesome and Flaticon: For all the icons in the web app Freepik ans Unsplash: For all the images in the web app